 We combine therapy in a way which is most likely to be effective in reducing your reflux symptoms.

 The approach we adopt at Advance Clinic is also designed promote better overall digestive and gut function.
 Gut function impacts so many aspects of our lives.
 For example, 75% of our immune system resides in our gut, helping to keep us healthy and free from disease.
 Likewise, most of the mood-enhancing neurotransmitter serotonin we produce is produced in the gut.
 You can perhaps see why we want to help improve your gut function.

-Our acupuncture therapy is there to reinforce our dietary, nutritional and lifestyle advice.
+Our acupuncture and Chinese herbs therapies are there to reinforce our dietary, nutritional and lifestyle advice.
 It can potentially help your reflux symptoms in the following ways: